Conjuring Kannappan

 Conjuring Kannappan (also marketed as Conjuring Kannappan: Dreams Come True) is a 2023 Indian Tamil-language comedy horror film that was written and directed by Selvin Raj Xavier in his directorial debut, and produced by AGS Entertainment.
-The film stars Sathish and Regina Cassandra alongside Nassar, Anandaraj, Saranya Ponvannan, VTV Ganesh, and Redin Kingsley.
+The film stars Sathish and Regena Cassandrra alongside Nassar, Anandaraj, Saranya Ponvannan, VTV Ganesh, and Redin Kingsley.
 It revolves around a group of people who end up trapped in a haunted dream, and seek to escape.

 The film was announced in September 2023 following the completion of principal photography.
 Yuvan Shankar Raja composed the film's music, S. Yuva handled cinematography, and Pradeep E. Ragav edited the film.
 Conjuring Kannappan was released theatrically on 8 December 2023, and became a success.

 Plot

 Kannappan wants a job for himself but is unable to find work.
-Kannappan loves playing games and wants to turn his hobby into a career.
-He starts talking to a young boy who plays games with him; Kannappan advises the boy to make a few in-game purchases and the boy spends ₹10 lakh.
-After that, the boy's uncle, a goon named Devil Armstrong, threatens Kannappan to pay for the boy's purchases in two weeks time.
+An avid gamer, he wants to turn his hobby into a career.
+Kannappan starts talking to a young boy who plays games with him; he advises the boy to make a few in-game purchases and the boy ends up spending ₹10 lakh.
+The boy's uncle, a goon named Devil Armstrong, threatens Kannappan to pay for the boy's purchases in two weeks time.

 One day, there is an issue with the water supply, and Kannappan, who wants to take a bath, goes to the well, which has not been used for months.
 As he draws water from the well, Kannappan finds a dreamcatcher with a voodoo doll attached to it.
 He idly plucks a feather from the dreamcatcher.
 That night, he dreams he is in a palace and ghosts are trying to kill him.
 Kannappan wakes up feeling anxious, thinking it was just a bad dream.
 But he is stuck in his dream; whenever he sleeps, Kannappan has the same dream.
 Not knowing what to do, Kannappan calls an expert named Exorcist Ezhumalai and asked him for help.

 Ezhumalai starts his research and tells Kannappan not to let the dream catcher come into contact with anybody else.
 But Kannappan’s family members, Devil Armstrong and his therapist Dr. Johnny pluck feathers from it and get trapped in the same dream, hoping Ezhumalai’s research can find a solution to end this nightmare.